Geometric Entropy and Retrieval Phase Transitions in Continuous Thermal Dense Associative Memory: Retrieval Transition

-This section turns the free-energy formulation from \Cref{sec:statmech} into explicit phase boundaries that predict when retrieval remains stable under noise and interference.
-We focus only on the transition between retrieval and spin-glass phases.
+This section turns the free-energy formulation from Section~3 into explicit phase boundaries that predict when retrieval remains stable under noise and interference.
+We focus on the boundary between retrieval and non-retrieval.
 Before deriving phase boundaries, we clarify the optimization problem that determines the network's steady state.

 In standard thermodynamics, equilibrium minimizes the free energy.
 However, for disordered systems analyzed via the replica method, the physical equilibrium corresponds to a saddle point of $f(\phi, q)$.
 This arises from the interplay between the thermodynamic limit ($N \to \infty$) and the replica limit ($n \to 0$).